JonathanCrabbe/CARs/rebuttal_openreview.md

 |:--------|:------------------:|:------------------:|
 | Layer4  |          .89 $\pm$ .01  |          .87 $\pm$ .01  |

 As we can see, CAR classifiers are highly accurate to identify concepts in the penultimate ResNet layer.
 As in our paper, we observe that CAR classifiers outperform CAV classifiers, although the gap is smaller than for the Inception-V3 neural network.
-We deduce that our CAR formalism extends beyond the architectures explored in the paper.
+We deduce that our CAR formalism extends beyond the architectures explored in the paper and we hope that CAR will become widely used to interpret anby more architectures.

 ## 2. Increasing Explainability at Training Time